MicrogamerCz/Piki/README.md

 - Settings
   - [ ] Add button for About Piki and About KDE pages
   - [ ] Add individual account settings
-- Sidebar
-  - [ ] Rewrite autoNavigate, it's impractical currently as feeds are downloaded AOT
-  - [ ] Clicking Account button in sidebar will open user profile page
-  - [ ] Use Kirigami avatar cropping for pfp in account sidebar button